Keep your head high, your bow higher, and your self-confidence the highest…

 2021 Cheer Basics

 - For the 2021 season, we have decided we will be following BOTH the SECTION 1 NFHS and the AYC Cheer Rules to allow our teams to participate in both kinds of competitions.

 - All YAC adult coaches are subject to a criminal background check.

 - At least one coach per team is required to be CPR and First Aid Trained - although we typically try to have all of our coaches certified.

 - Team registration is open (no tryouts) and must be done on First Come/First Serve with typical team-specific maximum of 25-30 per squad (2021 individuals teams (5) will be K/1, 2, 3/4, 5/6 and 7/8).
 Each grade will have a cap of 15/16 cheerleaders so hurry and register please.
 We will have waitlists if needed.

-- Our Yorktown Cheer Exhibition is tentatively scheduled for Saturday, October 30th and Yorktown Cheer Competition is tentatively scheduled for Sunday, October 31st.
+- Our Yorktown Cheer Competition is scheduled for Saturday, October 30th.

 - We will be looking for our teams to potentially be participating in competitions on the weekends of October 23/24, October 30/31, November 6/7 and November 13/14 (subject to change ).